wanxinjin/Pontryagin-Differentiable-Programming/README.md

 The **_Pontryagin-Differentiable-Programming (PDP)_** project establishes a unified end-to-end framework to solve a broad class of learning and control tasks.
 Please find out more details in

-* Paper (accepted by NeurIPS 2020): https://arxiv.org/abs/1912.12970 for theory and technical details.
+* Paper (accepted by NeurIPS 2020): https://proceedings.neurips.cc/paper/2020/hash/5a7b238ba0f6502e5d6be14424b20ded-Abstract.html for theory and technical details.
-* Post: https://wanxinjin.github.io/posts/pdp for some video demos.